zachyboy12/jsthon/README.md

 # jsthon
-A module for running python in node.
+A module for running python in node and vice versa.